wanhanan/consumer-credit-risk-assessment/docs/03_Credit_Risk.md

 # 4. Key Components of Credit Risk
 ## • Probability of Default (PD)
 The probability that a borrower will default within a specified period (typically one year).
-The higher the PD, the higher risk of giving credit to that person.
+A higher Probability of Default indicates that the applicant is more likely to default on the loan and is therefore considered a higher credit risk.

 ## • Loss Given Default (LGD)
 If the borrower defaults, how much money will the bank actually lose?